AlxHnr/nano-backup/README.md

 ### Can I run a hook before/after each backup?

-No. Nano-backup tries to be as minimal as possible.
-The recommended way is to write a wrapper:
+No, write a wrapper script instead:

 ```sh
 #/bin/sh -e